IMMIGRATION & BANKRUPTCY LAW

 When other forms of debt relief are not available or appropriate, personal bankruptcy can be the best way to rid yourself of debt and get back on the road to financial health.
-A. Brooke Jennings, PC, is ready to help.
+Brooke Jennings is very knowledgeable in bankruptcy law and is ready to help.
 For individuals, there are two common options for personal bankruptcy: Chapter 7 and Chapter 13.
 We can help you determine which is right for you.

 Chapter 7 Bankruptcy Focuses On Discharge Of Debts